rishchou/xPLORER/readme.md

 potential hazards or safe navigation.
 It will also help in creating 3D models of commercial spaces for virtual tours etc. without any human intervention.

+xPLORER is an exploration Robot by Acme Robotics which works in an unknown indoor environment and generates a real time 3D map of the region as it traverses the whole environment and keeps on extending the map to develop a 3D octomap of the enviroment.
+It used turtlebot package on gazebo to simulate the exploration in a custom indoor world and octomap package to integrate the 3D mapping.

 ## Authors

 Sprint 1:
 - Driver - Rishabh Choudhary
 - Navigator - Akash Atharv

+Sprint 2:
+- Driver - Akash Atharv
+- Navigator - Rishabh Choudhary

+## Project Workflow
+The activity diagram shown below explains the working of the project.

 ## Dependencies

-The project requires ROS kinetic, catkin, Gazebo and the TurtleBot package and it is developed on UBUNTU 16.04 LTS.
+The project requires ROS kinetic, catkin, Gazebo, TurtleBot and octomap packages and it is developed on UBUNTU 16.04 LTS.

 To install ROS kinetic, please follow the tutorial on: http://wiki.ros.org/kinetic/Installation/Ubuntu